socnetv/app/docs/roadmaps/roadmap_ui_graph_facade.md

 **Work strategy**

 * Do not refactor logic yet.
-* Just move blocks into new compilation units and call them from `Graph`.
+* Just move blocks into new compilation units.
+Methods remain `Graph::` members (no logic or ownership change).

 **Slices based on your `graph.h` grouping**